- You can boost your strength (and skill at any other sport) by using a form of mental practice known as “active imagery.”

 Bodybuilders have been talking about the “mind-muscle connection” for decades now.

-You’re probably skeptical but give active imagery a go in your weightlifting and/or sports and see what happens.
-You might be surprised.
+Skeptical?
+Give active imagery a go in your weightlifting or sports and see what happens.
+It might surprise you.